pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Image

-The `Image` component has the same properties and functionalities as a `Container` but allows to render an image inside it.
+The `Image` component has the same properties and functionalities as a `Container` component but allows you to render an image inside it.
 The `Image` component corresponds to the HTML `img` element.
-The `Image` component has the `src` property, which can take and URL or a three.js texture.
+The `Image` component has the `src` property, which can take an URL or a three.js texture.
 The `Image` component automatically sets the `aspectRatio` property based on the `src` property.
 This behavior can be turned off through `keepAspectRatio={false}`.
 The `fit` property can also be used to `cover` or `fill` the image in case the aspect ratio cannot be preserved by the layout engine or was overwritten by the user.

 ```jsx
 <Root>